emilyblackk/Black-Emily-Mario-Kart-8-Repo/scripts/_README.md

 #README

-# This script will download files from multiple sources: url, dryad and github
+# This script will download the mario kart data from a virtual database using a download url